wooni005/rocketbook-markdown/README.md

 **FORCE_DISABLE_IDLE_COMMAND**: Set to True if you want to disable the IDLE command.
 The default value is False.
 Use this when you have trouble with the IDLE command and no updates are received.
 See Tips and Tricks->Google Workspace

+**DATE_IN_FILENAME**: When set to True, the date is added to the filenames.
+The default value is False.
+This is handy when you scan multiple times the same notes.

 **CONFIG_REMOVE_LINE_ENDINGS**: Set to True if you want to remove line endings from the converted files.
 The default value is True.
 In case you want to keep line endings, like in the notes, set it to False.